Tips to Treat Extensor Tendonitis

 - NSAIDs or Acetaminophen to reduce pain and inflammation

-- Shoelace technique to avoid pressure on tender area
+- Shoelace technique to avoid pressure on the tender areas

 - Exercises to improve strength and endurance